DzmitryAd/img-optim/README.md

 Go to _dist/worker.js_ and specify some constants:

-- API_GATEWAY_URL - URL for lambda API Gateway
+- API_GATEWAY_URL - url for lambda API Gateway
-- FORMATED_IMG_URL_PREFIX - URL for s3 bucket which store formatted images
+- FORMATED_IMG_URL_PREFIX - url for s3 bucket which store formatted images
-- ORIGIN_IMG_URL_PREFIX - default URL for images src
+- ORIGIN_IMG_URL_PREFIX - default url for images src

 Then copy all code and paste it to cloudflare worker editor.

 After that you need to add some clouflare route and deploy code to this route directly from editor.

 ### Usage